 This recipe is from my Italian born mom who has been baking pignoli cookies for over 40 years!
+These chewy, delicious cookies contain only 3 major ingredients and no flour.
 This recipe does not require almond paste, it uses almond flour instead so it is much less expensive to make.

 What are pignoli cookies?